monta-app/static/terms-and-conditions.md

 Monta may charge you via a variety of payment methods, such as your Monta Wallet, debit/credit card and/or invoices.

 Invoices may be sent by Monta via mail or email, and is also accessible in your user account within the Services.
-Full payment for invoices issued must be received by Monta thirty (30) days after the mailing date of the invoice, unless otherwise stated.
+Full payment for invoices issued must be received by Monta fifteen (15) days after the issue date of the invoice, unless otherwise stated.
+The due date will be stated on the invoice.
 Unpaid amounts are subject to a charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection and may result in immediate termination of Services.

 Monta may suspend access to the Services, with immediate effect, if the User fails to pay any fees invoiced by Monta pursuant to this Agreement.
 Suspension will not relieve the User of its obligation to pay such invoices or any other fees payable to Monta for the relevant Services.